CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 * To begin, launch the Biomeme app on the iPhone connected to your device.
 * To run any assays, you'll need to set up a data folder by selecting the 'data management' button on the main screen.
 Name your folder, create any subfolders if necessary and save.
-* Back on the main screen, choose 'protocol management' to set up a protocol that will contain your thermocycling conditions and a standard curve (optional).
+* Back on the main screen, choose 'protocol management' to set up a protocol that will contain your thermocycling conditions.

+{% include important.html content="Be sure to select a RT step at the start of a protcol if you are testing for RNA targets" %}

 We've always used the standard thermocycling conditions that come pre-set on the device as follows:

 | Temp (C) | Time (min:sec) |
 |-------|--------|